 "Research shows that cinnamon may play a role in improving blood glucose management, as it might enhance insulin sensitivity when consumed regularly," she says.
 "Try sprinkling cinnamon on oatmeal, yogurt or baked sweet potatoes for a flavorful and beneficial addition to your meals."

-Indeed, a study in the International Journal of Food Science found that consuming 3-6 grams of cinnamon (about 1-2 tsp.) daily improved insulin resistance and helped keep blood sugar levels stable.
+Indeed, a study in the International Journal of Food Science found that consuming 3 to 6 grams of cinnamon (about 1-2 tsp.) daily improved insulin resistance and helped keep blood sugar levels stable.

 Wondering how to stick to a healthy eating plan-and still satisfy your taste buds-when eating out?
 These tips make it easy: